The Dunstane Houses are in West Coates, a charming residential district 10 minutes from the city centre.

 Within striking distance of the city centre, the Dunstane Houses will be a launching point for most, but the hotel's lounge has an original fireplace, thick Persian rug and tweed cushions, making it ideal for afternoon tea – add a dash of Scottish spirit by pairing with a Hendrick’s gin and tonic.
 You can also do whisky tastings at the bar, including one that’s paired with Scottish cheeses.

 For a casual lunch in the heart of the New Town, try mod-Scottish eatery Badger & Co.
 This modern, Wind in the Willows-inspired restaurant has plenty of Scottish produce on its menu, including Aberdeen Angus beef burgers and Tweed Valley lamb.
 For seafood, make a beeline for the White Horse & Oyster Bar, built on the site of one of the oldest inns on the Royal Mile.
 The menu is drawn from small-scale seafood suppliers across Britain – stop in for a Negroni and half a dozen Lindisfarne oysters or go all out with one of the decadent house platters, layered with seafood from around the country.
 Timberyard, housed in a 19th-century prop warehouse, is the place for a contemporary, fine-dining dinner.
 Choose from a four-, six- or eight-course menu, served in a long dining room bearing the hallmarks of Victorian industry.
-Those who like fine-dining with a story will love Six by Nico, where the six-course tasting menu is always themed around a place or memory, changes every six weeks.
-For a really Scottish meal, book a table in the stone cellars at Stac Polly, where the tables are set with flickering candles and the chairs are clad in Bute tweed.
+Those who like fine-dining with a story will love Six by Nico, where the six-course tasting menu is always themed around a place or memory.
+For a truly Scottish meal, book a table in the stone cellars at Stac Polly, where the tables are set with flickering candles and the chairs are clad in Bute tweed.

 Superlative tipples can be had at the Register Club, a refined cocktail bar on the fourth floor of the Edinburgh Grand.
 Beer connoisseurs should pay a visit to the Hanging Bat Beer Café, which serves its own craft brews alongside an extensive list of beers sourced from across the globe.
 Most of the draught options are served by the third rather than half pints, making it easy to try multiple beers in one outing.